isabella232/pmp-wordpress-plugin/docs/installation.md

-#Installation and Settings for the WordPress PMP Plugin
+# Installation and Settings for the WordPress PMP Plugin

 ## Installation

 Follow the standard WordPress procedure for [automatic plugin installation](https://codex.wordpress.org/Managing_Plugins#Automatic_Plugin_Installation), and search for "PMP" or "Public Media Platform".
 Using the [official plugin](https://wordpress.org/plugins/public-media-platform/) from the Wordpress plugin directory allows you to automatically get updates.

-If you'd prefer the bleeding edge `master` version of the plugin, you'll have to install it manually, following the standard procedure for [manual plugin installation](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
-You can get the [latest code zip here](https://github.com/publicmediaplatform/phpsdk/archive/master.zip).
+If you'd prefer the bleeding edge `master` version of the plugin, you'll have to install it manually, following the instructions in this plugin's [development install docs](./installation-development.md).
+You can get the [latest code zip here](https://github.com/publicmediaplatform/phpsdk/archive/master.zip), or by running `git clone https://github.com/npr/pmp-wordpress-plugin.git` in your WordPress plugins directory.

 Once the plugin files are installed, activate the plugin via the WordPress dashboard.